 - Pass a background screening every 2 years (auto re-check occurs after year 1)

-- Complete the Safe Sport/Sports Protection Training annually
+- Complete the online Safe Sport/Sports Protection Training annually

 **Please expand each section below to learn more and complete your background screening and/or Safe Sport Training.